uniwswap/uniwens-docs/dns-registrar-guide.md

 ### Step 2: Adding a TXT record

-The DNS Registrar on LNS looks for a TXT record with a specific name and format in order to verify what smartBCH address should be given ownership of the domain.
-To claim ownership of mydomain.xyz, create a TXT record in your DNS zone, \_ens.mydomain.xyz, with text data of the form a=0x1234..., where 0x1234... is the smartBCH address you want to give control of the LNS record to.
+The DNS Registrar on ĐNS looks for a TXT record with a specific name and format in order to verify what DogeChain address should be given ownership of the domain.
+To claim ownership of mydomain.xyz, create a TXT record in your DNS zone, \_ens.mydomain.xyz, with text data of the form a=0x1234..., where 0x1234... is the DogeChain address you want to give control of the ĐNS record to.

 ![step2: add text](<.gitbook/assets/dnssec\_step2 (1).png>)

-### Step 3: Registering the name into LNS
+### Step 3: Registering the name into ĐNS

-Once you get to this stage, you can complete the rest from LNS manager.
+Once you get to this stage, you can complete the rest from ĐNS manager.
 Simply press "Register" and send the transaction.

 ![step3: owner submit proof](<.gitbook/assets/dnssec\_step3 (1).png>)